 Kay Carberry became a Low Pay Commissioner on 1 November 2012.
 She was Assistant General Secretary of the TUC before retirement at the end of February 2016 having previously been the first head of the TUC’s Equal Rights Department, set up in 1988.
-Her appointment was extended to 31 October 2016 and has been further extended to 30 November 2017.
+She was reappointed on 11 June 2018.
+Her term ends on 10 November 2021.

 Prior to Kay’s current role:

 - She was a member of the Women and Work Commission and a Commissioner of the Equal Opportunities Commission, and the Equality and Human Rights Commission.

 - Kay was awarded the CBE in 2007 for services to employment relations.